Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we extend the $\varepsilon$-contamination model from statistics to the setting of online learning and study the dynamic assortment optimization problem under the model.
-We propose a new active elimination policy robust to the adversarial corruptions and establish the regret bound.
+In this paper, we extend the $\varepsilon$-contamination model from statistics to the online decision-making setting and study the dynamic assortment optimization problem with outlier customers.
+We propose a new active elimination policy that is robust to adversarial corruptions and establish a near-optimal regret bound.
 We further develop an adaptive policy that does not require any prior knowledge of the corruption proportion $\varepsilon$.

-Although we have mentioned that the cardinality $K$ is usually a small constant in practice, it is a technically interesting open problem to further sharpen $K$ in our regret bound.
-However, from our experience, making $K$ tight can be technically very challenging.
-Beyond this technical question, we hope that this work can attract more attentions on model mis-specification in revenue management, which is indeed an important issue in practice.
-Most statistical estimation procedure or learning algorithms are built on certain models.
-However, model mis-specification widely occurs in real applications and the contamination model has been widely adopted for modeling mis-specification since it was proposed in 1960's.
-The idea developed in this work can be useful for solving other operations management problems under contamination models (e.g., dynamic pricing).
+{The first interesting problem is to sharpen upper and lower regret bounds in the gap-dependent case.
+Moreover, it is technically interesting to further extend the paper to the fully adversarial MNL bandit setting.} Beyond this technical question, we hope that this work inspires future work on model mis-specification in revenue management, which we believe is a practically important research direction.
+We look forward to pursuing this direction in future work.